Nagoya University

 1)

-In Liberal Arts and Sciences Courses, Specialized Basic Courses, Specialized Courses, and Related Specialized Courses, students will receive credit for essays, written examinations, achievement of objectives, and based on other methods specified in the syllabus for each course.
+In Liberal Arts and Sciences Courses, Basic Specialized Courses, Specialized Courses, and Related Specialized Courses, students will receive credit for essays, written examinations, achievement of objectives, and based on other methods specified in the syllabus for each course.

 2)